MicrosoftDocs/Advertising/advertising/bingads-13/reporting-service/assetperformancereportcolumn.md

 ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
-description: Defines a value set for AssetPerformanceReportColumn.
+description: Defines the attributes and performance statistics columns that you can include in the AssetPerformanceReportRequest.
 ---
 # AssetPerformanceReportColumn Value Set - Reporting
 |Defines the attributes and performance statistics columns that you can include in the [AssetPerformanceReportRequest](assetperformancereportrequest.md).